job-streamer/job-streamer-docs/src/content/deploy-batch-components.md

         % mvn -e clean package job-streamer:deploy

 > It is necessary to write authentication information for Control-bus on pom.xml.
-> It is necessary that deploy resources and Control-bus exist in the same server.
+> Also, it is necessary that deploy resources and Control-bus exist in the same server.

 ### Deploy from Console